Table of Contents:

 Portion That Protein!

-While ketosis is not absolutely necessary for low carb success, it certainly does go a long way and can help to keep you out of a kind of ‘metabolic purgatory’ where you body is struggling to settle on an appropriate energy substrate.
+While ketosis is not absolutely necessary for low carb success, it certainly does go a long way and can help to keep you out of a kind of ‘metabolic purgatory’ where you body is struggling to settle on its main source of energy.
 For this reason, it is generally best to consume around 70% of your calories from fats, with the remaining 30% coming predominantly from protein and some trace amounts of carbohydrates from vegetables.

-Suitable protein sources include roasted meats such as chicken, turkey, beef, lamb, pork, as well as whole eggs, bacon, some luncheon meats, salmon and other oily fish, and just about anything that used to swim, fly, or walk the Earth!
+Suitable protein sources include meats like chicken, turkey, beef, lamb, pork, as well as whole eggs, bacon, some lunch meats, salmon and other oily fish, and just about anything that used to swim, fly, or walk the Earth!
 You can also supplement with whey protein (we recommend Natural Protein with Collagen to give your body all the immune support and tissue maintenance it needs while making this transition to your new diet).

 Eat Your Greens!